lukaslangrock/ShutdownTimerClassic/Structure.md

 *Details on how the project is organized and how the different classes interact with each other.*

 This project is relatively simple.
-The actual codebase is within the `Shutdown Timer` folder, so all paths to files I mention will be relative to this folder.
+The actual codebase is within the `src/ShutdownTimer` folder, so all paths to files I mention will be relative to this folder.
-The `Windows Application Packaging` and `Windows Installer Packaging` folders contain packaging projects for generating an install file and uploading the packaged project to the Microsoft Store. `Icon` and `Screenshots` only contain the project's icon and screenshots for the README.
+The `src/WindowsApplicationPackaging` and `src/WindowsInstallerPackaging` folders contain packaging projects for generating an install file and uploading the packaged project to the Microsoft Store. `icon` and `screenshots` only contain the project's icon and screenshots for the README.

 ## How to get started ⚡